grahamjenson/ger/README.md

-Good Enough Reccomendations (GER) engine is a simple collaborative filtering reccommendations engine.
+GEneric Reccomendations (GER) engine is a simple collaborative filtering reccommendations engine.
+It does not contain business rules, or complex logic, just a really fast core that can be understood and built upon.

+Tags
+Calculator
+Microservice
+Reccommendations
+Generic
+Basic
+Simple
+Hypermedia API

+1) No Business Rules
+2) No reccommending to action thing that has not been actioned before.
+3) easily allowing anonymising people actions and things for cloud deployment

 It is built to be configurable to your problem.
 It is also built to be massivly scalable so that
 It takes inspration from racoon but tries to be more generic.